Patna Medical College and Hospital: Campus

-Upgradation
+Upgrades

 PMCH is currently being upgraded to be a 5462-bed hospital.
 This was one of the 37 proposals approved by the cabinet of Government of Bihar in November 2018.
 The new PMCH premises will be spread over 72.44 lakh square foot area.
 The new PMCH will have 250 MBBS seats (against the existing 150 MBBS seats), and 200 PG seats (against the existing 146 PG seats).
 The Rs 5,540- crore project will be executed by the Bihar Medical Infrastructure Structure Corporation Limited.
 The new hospital will be linked with the under-construction double-decker flyover along Ashok Rajpath and Loknayak Ganga Path (Ganga Expressway).
 The new building will be constructed employing the Seismic base isolation technique that would protect it from earthquakes, equipped with a helipad on its top.